OzAmram/OzAmram.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm Oz, a graduate student in Physics at Johns Hopkins University.
+I'm Oz, a postdoc at Fermilab working on particle physics research.
 I'm a member of the CMS collaboration at the Large Hadron Collider.
 The CMS experiment tries to understand what the fundamental building blocks of the universe are and how they interact.

-My PhD research has focused on model independent searches for new physics using machine learning methods as well as precision electroweak measurements.
+My research focus is on model independent searches for new physics using machine learning methods as well as precision electroweak measurements.
 I have also worked various aspects of the CMS pixel detector, including the modeling of its radiation damage, novel reconstruction algorithms, and studies of designs for its phase-2 upgrade.

+I completed my PhD at Johns Hopkins University in 2022.
+My thesis was titled "Searching for Anomalies in Proton-Proton Collisions at the Large Hadron Collider".

 I also regularly write for [ParticleBites](https://www.particlebites.com/), which summarizes recent particle physics papers at the undergraduate level.
 You can read some of my recent posts